arvvvs/No-Pants-University/Questions.md

 I will also go over some questions from the previous stream, especially the ones I didn't know the answers to.

-* (Off Stream) So, I didn't cover this on the stream but I didn't test my addition function with other types: What happens if I use other types?
+I will try to address the questions during the current stream they are asked in but I think it's better, especially if the question requres some thought and a lengthy explanation or demonstration, to leave it for the beginning of the next stream.